congh-nvidia/sonic-mgmt/docs/testplan/Generic-hash-test-plan.md

 ### Test cases #5 - Verify the generic hash cannot be configured seccessfully with invalid parameters.
 1. Configure the ecmp/lag hash with invalid fields list parameter.
-2. Check there is a cli error notifies the user the parameter is invalid.
+2. Check there is a cli error that notifies the user the parameter is invalid.
+3. Check there is a warning printed in the syslog.
-3. Check the running config is not changed.
+4. Check the running config is not changed.
-4. The invalid parameters to test:
+5. The invalid parameters to test:
   a. empty parameter
   b. single invalid field
   c. invalid fields combined with valid fields
+  d. duplicated valid fields(depends on the final implememtation)

 ### Test cases #6 - Verify when a generic hash config entry/parameter is removed, or updated with invalid values from configDB via redis cli, there will be warnings printed in the log.
 1. Config ecmp and lag hash via cli.